Virtual School for children in care and previously in care

-- Spotlight on adoption support practice in Brighton and Hove Schools 2017 (PDF 34KB)
+- Spotlight on adoption support practice in Brighton and Hove Schools (PDF 124KB)

 - Early Learning Free Entitlement and Early Years Pupil Premium - Children in Care and Previously in Care

-- Priority School Admissions - for Children in Care and Previously in Care (see links to Primary & Secondary school admissions booklets)
+- Priority School Admissions - for Children in Care and Previously in Care (see links to Primary & Secondary school admissions booklet)